gabriel-aplok/csharp-software-renderer-3d/README.md

 # Software Renderer

 A pure C# 3D renderer built from scratch.
-No OpenGL, no DirectX, or Vulkan. just math, pixels, and a the CPU.
+No OpenGL, no DirectX, or Vulkan. just math and CPU.

 It projects 3D vertices onto a 2D grid of integers (your screen) using barycentric coordinate rasterization.